Sumo at Yasukuni Shrine (2026: Apr 13)

 A few cherry blossoms were still remaining for the 2024 event

-A big bonus this time was that some of the cherry blossoms were still out.
-The petals were falling as the matches took place, making for a very beautiful scene.
+The 2024 event was held on April 15 (Mon).
+This year the cherry blossoms came a bit late and the petals were falling as the matches took place, making for a very beautiful scene.